Jo5629/jo5629-In_the_Fog/DOCUMENTATION.md

 - `herobrine.commands.default_privs` - Returns a table with the default privileges.
   - Can be used in both `minetest.register_subcommand` and `herobrine.register_subcommand`.
   - `server, interact, shout, herobrine_admin` are the default privileges.
-- `herobrine_settings.conf_modpath` - Return a filepath used in order to help store herobrine_settings.conf.
+- `herobrine_settings.conf_modpath` - Returns a filepath used in order to help store herobrine_settings.conf.
   - Defaults to what is returned from `minetest.get_worldpath()`.